hspaay/iotc.golang/README.md

 This example uses Go modules as this lets you control versioning and choose your own project folder location.

-## Installing
+## Installing Publishers

-No installation is neccesary to use this library.
-Import it in your code by importing https://github.com/hspaay/iotzone.golang

-Recommended installation of your publisher on a linux platform:
+Recommended installation of your publisher on a linux platform.
+The iotzone namespace is used for publisher applications:

 The folder structure for deployment as a normal user:
 * ~/bin/iotzone/bin      location of the publisher binaries